Go by Example: Interfaces

 31.41592653589793

-To learn more about Go’s interfaces, check out this great blog post.
+To understand how Go’s interfaces work under the hood, check out this blog post.